madhawar/madhawar/README.md

 🐞 I'm a software tester.

-⌨️ I can create automation projects from scratch, integrate them to CI such as Jenkins and write test automation scripts.
+⌨️ I can create automation projects from scratch, integrate them to CI tools such as Jenkins and write test automation scripts.

 - Selenium + TestNG, Maven, Java
 - Cypress + Cucumber, JavaScript